Jared Lane

-Jared Takrouna Lane is a New Zealand artist.
+Jared Takrouna Lane (born 16 October 1972) is a New Zealand artist.
 He is best known for his comic art (including his serial Progress), but is also an illustrator, storyboard artist and as an exhibiting fine artist.

 Biography

 Lane was born on 16 October 1972.
 After leaving school in Central Otago, New Zealand, he attended the School of Fine Arts, University of Canterbury where he studied painting and became actively involved in student media, including drawing regular cartoons for Canta and working for the student radio station 98RDU.
 It was while he was at university he met up with fellow New Zealand comic artists and enthusiasts (such as Darren Schroeder, Jason Brice and Ed Dewe) and became a founding member of Funtime Comics.
 He finished his university studies at the end of 1993, and during later travels met up with Australian award-winning film maker Clint Cure and self-proclaimed underground comic art hustler Mike Fikaris.
-Jared Lane now lives in Christchurch, New Zealand, with his wife Rachael and son Otis James Lane.
+Jared Lane now lives in Christchurch, New Zealand, with his wife Rachael and their family.